pfraces-graveyard/is/README.md

 # Is

-Collection of basic type checks
+A collection of basic type checks

 # Usage